aquasecurity/tfsec/docs/checks/aws/lambda/restrict-source-arn.md

 title: Ensure that lambda function permission has a source arn specified
 ---

+# Ensure that lambda function permission has a source arn specified

 ### Default Severity: <span class="severity critical">critical</span>

 ### Explanation